LilyTronics/lily_py_unit_test/readme.md

 ### Release history:

+This list shows the most resent releases:

+* 202301: V1.2.0
+  * test runner run method returns True when passed and False when failed.
+  * fixed package name in distribution
+* 202312: V1.1.0
-* 202312: V1.1.0 fix issue with writing HTML report if path does not exist
+  * fix issue with writing HTML report if path does not exist
+* 202312: V1.0.0
-* 202312: V1.0.0 official release
+  * official release

 ## Installation